DCC-EX/dcc-ex.github.io/docs/about/contributing/website/basic-rst.rst

 .. note::

-  Remember to perform a :ref:`about/contributing/website/getting-started:sphinx build` prior to submitting any pull requests.
+  Remember to perform a :ref:`about/contributing/website/getting-started:Local sphinx build` prior to submitting any pull requests.

 At this point, go to GitHub and issue a pull request for your branch to be pulled into the sphinx branch.
 Once it's merged in by one of the admins, your changes will go live!